 What does the mediator need to mediate my case?

-You will receive paperwork for each of the issues of your case.
+You will receive paperwork for each of the issues in your case.
 In all cases, financial information is necessary.

-Financial information is necessary for division of assets or debts, determination of child support, and determination of alimony, depending on what is applicable for your case.
+Financial information is necessary for the division of assets or debts, the determination of child support, and the determination of alimony.
+Your case may not have all of those issues, but financial information is necessary for mediation.

-Regardless of the issues, a financial declaration is required by the court to approve your agreement.
+Regardless of the issues, the court requires a financial declaration to approve your agreement.

 When can mediation be scheduled?

-Mediation scheduling varies based on how quickly you provide the information necessary to the mediator.
+Mediation scheduling varies depending on how quickly you provide the information the mediator needs.

 Once the parties decide to mediate, initial paperwork is sent to both sides.